-It isn’t a speedy ride to a position with Uber, and candidates who have gone through the recruitment process report multiple stages of interviews and tests.
+Candidates who have gone through the recruitment process report multiple stages of interviews and tests.
 A telephone screening kicks things off.
-Besides the standard background questions, coding and algorithmic skills come under the spotlight -- it’s not unusual to do a coding test while on the phone.
+Besides the standard background questions, coding and algorithmic skills come under the spotlight; it’s not unusual to do a coding test while on the phone.
 Coding projects are sometimes sent via email.

-If you impress them, multiple on-site interviews follow.
-Tech candidates typically face questions on design, algorithms, and data structure.
+If a candidate impresses Uber, multiple on-site interviews follow.
+Applicants typically face questions on design, algorithms, and data structure.
 When it comes to managerial positions, applicants have to demonstrate analytical skills through an online test that weighs answers differently for specific markets and positions.

 Even though the recruitment process can be drawn out, it’s not the most difficult.
-Glassdoor rates interview difficulty for software engineering positions as average (3.2 out of 5.)
-The site shows mostly positive (49%) or neutral (23%) interview experiences reported by candidates.
+Glassdoor rates interview difficulty for software engineering positions as average (3.2 out of 5).
+Candidates report mostly positive (49 percent) or neutral (23 percent) interview experiences.
 The majority of applicants approach Uber online, while 28% are referred by an employee and 27% are contacted by a recruiter.